 Postpartum Depression: Coping Methods by Moms

-Today, we’d like to share various coping methods that moms in our community found helpful to overcome postpartum depression.
-They are personal ways to cope with the condition, to be used together with guidance and advice from your doctor.
-While every mom is different, having many options is always helpful.
+I'd like to share some personal coping methods that moms in our community found helpful to overcome postpartum depression.
+These tips are meant to be used together with guidance and advice from your doctor since every mom is different.

 “Long walks”